ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 $N_1$ states of energy $E_o$.
 Einstein showed that the rate of change of $N_1$ and $N_2$ due to the each of the three different kinds of radiative processes was proportional to a coefficient that generalized the underlying stochastic quantum process happening.
-The coefficients for each of the three processes are now referred to as the Einstein coefficients.
+The coefficients for each of the three processes, shown in +@fig:einsteincoefficients, are now referred to as the Einstein coefficients.

 <!--A21-->
 **Spontaneous emission** relies on the $A_{21}$ coefficient: